treissle/BudgetFinanceFriend/README.md

 Run app.py to start web app

-This app seeks to improve the financial lives of college students.
+This app seeks to improve the financial lives of post-grad college students.

 System Architecture:
 | Front-end        | Back-end    | Database |